 Spencer Cochran

-Spencer Cochran is an R&D associate at Oak Ridge National Laboratory.
-He is part of the University of Tennessee-Oak Ridge Innovation Institute’s Energy Storage and Transportation Convergent Research Initiative.
+Spencer Cochran is a research and development associate at Oak Ridge National Laboratory.
+He is also a University of Tennessee–Oak Ridge Innovation Institute Fellow, working with the institute’s Energy Storage and Transportation Convergent Research Initiative.

 Education